-- Is accessible by both controller and view.
+- It is accessible by both controller and view.

-- Can be used to pass data from controller action methods to a view.
+- It can be used to pass data from controller action methods to a view.

-- Can also be used by a view to display data in a page (HTML output).
+- It can also be used by a view to display data on a page (HTML output).

-The view is the component in MVC Design Pattern which renders the model data as the user interface with which the end user can interact.
+The view is the component in MVC Design Pattern that renders the model data as the user interface with which the end-user can interact.
 So, the View creates the user interface with data from the model.
-In our example, we want to display the Student information in a web page.
+In our example, we want to display the Student information on a web page.
 So here the student model carried the student data to the view.
 This is the student model which should be supplied by the controller to the view.
 The following code does the same thing.

 @model FirstMVCApplication.Models.Student <html> <head> <title>Student Details</title> </head> <body> <br /> <br /> <table> <tr> <td>Student ID: </td> <td>@Model.StudentID</td> </tr> <tr> <td>Name: </td> <td>@Model.Name</td> </tr> <tr> <td>Gender: </td> <td>@Model.Gender </td> </tr> <tr> <td>Branch: </td> <td>@Model.Branch</td> </tr> <tr> <td>Section: </td> <td>@Model.Section </td> </tr> </table> </body> </html>